AbraInsight/autoencoders/Markdown/autoencoders.md

 ---

-* The AUROC score for the MNIST classification task with a sequence to variational autoencoder: 99.814369%.
+* The AUROC score for the MNIST classification task with a variational autoencoder: 99.814369%.
-* The accuracy score for the MNIST classification task with a sequence to variational autoencoder: 96.520000%.
+* The accuracy score for the MNIST classification task with a variational autoencoder: 96.520000%.

 ```python